Ga1i130/Internet-Services-M146/README.md

 improvements: Add a dedicated HDD to store the repos for the mirror
 - due to the Additon of the second vhd i was forced to re isntall the unix enviroment wit more storage.

+### Why not to use Azure VM's
+As a second try, follwing the Virtual Box VM', we've tried to use Azure Virtual